'Another crime' say survivors of coalition strikes on Yemeni detention centre

 "I was setting with my mates in our ward and then the warplane came and hit with a first strike.
 And a while later, two more air strikes hit.
 After that, nothing," he said in the Republican hospital in Saada, where most of the wounded have been treated.

-(Reporting Reuters TV, writing by Aziz El Yaakoubi)
+(Reporting Reuters TV, writing by Aziz El Yaakoubi;)